jcodic/chiamon/README.md

 Build project from sources
 --------------------------
 1. download & extract scr.zip + download pom.xml
-2. mvn clean compile assembly:single<br/>
+2. mvn clean compile assembly:single

-use need java 1.8+ and maven installed<br/> or use compiled version from target folder
+you need java 1.8+ and maven installed or may use compiled version from target folder

 -----
 Final